dana-team/container-app-operator/docs/design/analysis/reconciliation-issue-findings.md

 *   **Continuous Updates**: Because the controller's "desired" state doesn't include these defaults, the comparison always fails, leading to an `Update` call on every reconciliation cycle.
 This update triggers a new watch event, starting the loop again.

 ### 2. Redundant API Calls
-Several resource managers (`DNSRecord`, `DomainMapping`, `Certificate`) follow a pattern that results in unnecessary overhead:
-*   **Create-then-Update**: If a resource is not found, it is created.
-However, the logic immediately proceeds to call the update function for that same resource in the same execution path.
+*   **DomainMapping Create-then-Update**: `KnativeDomainMappingManager` creates a resource when not found, but then continues to call the update function in the same execution path, causing an unnecessary Update call immediately after creation.
 *   **Certificate Double-Creation**: A bug in `CertificateManager` causes two consecutive `CreateResource` calls for the same certificate, leading to avoidable "AlreadyExists" errors.

 ### 3. Unchecked Status Updates